jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 >
 > But look what we accomplished through unity!
 The consolidation of our communities into the great city of Bellingham has proven the wisdom of setting aside petty rivalries.
 By unifying our resources and strengthening our collective appeal to industry, we have created something far greater than the sum of its parts.
 >
 > Each of you has played a vital role in this transformation.
-James Donovan advocating for cooperation between our communities, Nelson Bennett who saw the potential to create great communities around our bay, Miss Roth whose family's timber interests have flourished in this unified market.
+The Banker advocating for cooperation between our communities, Railroad Baron who saw the potential to create great communities around our bay, Farmer's Daughter whose family's timber interests have flourished in this unified market.
 The Roeder family wanted to personally honor these partnerships and celebrate our shared prosperity.
 >
 > The opportunities ahead of us are tremendous.
 With our unified city, we can attract greater investment, expand our industries, and secure Bellingham's position as the premier destination on Puget Sound.
 Some of you may find upcoming changes in our business arrangements... challenging, but progress demands adaptation from all of us.
 Those who embrace this new direction will prosper beyond their wildest dreams.
 >